 This form of blocking can be challenging to overcome.
 Choosing a lower-profile VPN provider, or one that regularly recycles its IPs, can be effective.
 Trial and error is the key here.

-I therefore strongly advise that you take full advantage of any free trials and money-back guarantees that are on offer.
+We strongly advise that you take full advantage of any free trials and money-back guarantees that are on offer.
 This will allow you to find out for yourself which VPN services work for the content you want to stream.

 Remember that a service which works today could be blocked tomorrow.
 So it is a good idea to pay for a month’s subscription at a time.
 This is almost always more expensive than paying annually.
 But if the service becomes blocked (through no fault of its own), you will not be left with a year’s subscription that is useless to you!